qutip/qutip-tutorials/tutorials-v5/time-evolution/023_v5_paper-mesolve.md

 )
 ```

+It is interesting to note that the long-time evolution leads to a state that is close to the coupled ground state of the two qubit system:

 ```python
 grnd_state = all_state[0] @ all_state[0].dag()
 fidelity = fidelity(me_global_res.states[-1], grnd_state)
 print(f"Fidelity with ground-state: {fidelity:.6f}")
 ```

-It is interesting to note that the long-time evolution leads to a state that is close to the coupled ground state of the two qubit system.

 ### Solver comparison

 In the following, we compare the results of the local and dressed (global) Lindblad simulations from above with the Bloch-Redfield solver.
 The Bloch-Redfield solver is explained in more detail in other tutorials, but we use it here to solve the weak-coupling master equation from a given bath power spectrum.
 For small coupling strengths, the results from the local and global master equations both agree with the Bloch-Redfield solver.
-However, this changes when considering stronger couplings where the local master equation deviates from both the global as well as the Bloch-Redfield approach.
+However, this changes when considering stronger couplings where the local master equation deviates from the result of the global and the Bloch-Redfield approach.

 ```python
 # weak coupling